Ray Watts (footballer): Football

+In September 1937, The Argus selected Watts in its team of 1937's first-year players.

 Military service

 During the war he served as a warrant officer and in 1943 was awarded a Distinguished Flying Cross, along with his pilot Arthur Simpson (408881), for their efforts in a bombing operation over Germany.
 They were flying over Hanover on a Lancaster bomber when the airscrew of a German night fighter tore a hole under the plane's nose, which resulted in the plane falling 3000 feet.
 Despite this, they were able to recover and still achieve their objectives in dropping the bombs at their target.